Skip to main content

 The playground will be even larger than the previous structure, with a total of 5,000 square feet of play space.
 It will also be more inclusive, designed for players with a range of abilities and of different ages.
 Part of the design includes a long sloping pathway, which will be wheelchair accessible.

-There will also be more interactive features, like the new spinning Tic-Tac-Toe panels, rock-climbing, and spinning gears.
+There will also be more interactive features, such as new spinning Tic-Tac-Toe panels, rock climbing, and spinning gears.
 Two large canopies will cover either end of the playground, providing shade.

 • April 2026 - Lewisville's Public Works crew and contractors have broken ground!